Our life in Christ (3:1-17)

 |1 If then you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.|

-It is because of our union, because of us being "in Christ" that we are said to have been raised up with Christ.
+It is because of our union and of our being "in Christ" that we are said to have been raised up with Christ.

 In order for resurrection to occur, death must first have occurred.
 Our death occurred on the cross when Christ died.

-The phrase "in Christ" is used in 90 times in the New Testament and it has a variety of associations: redemption, eternal life, being in the church, approved before God, sanctified, justified, etc.
+The phrase, "in Christ," is used 90 times in the New Testament, and it has a variety of associations: redemption, eternal life, being in the church, approved before God, sanctified, justified, etc.

 He has the right to judge.
-On the day of judgment, those who own the right of Christ are saved.
-Those on his left are damned.
+On the day of judgment, those who are on the right of Christ are saved.
+Those on His left are damned.